 The following are ten hands-on, field leadership principles that I have personally found to be very useful for private sector security operations.
 Not only have I successfully applied these leadership principles myself, I have also taught them to other field leaders, and watched how they too have had success with them.
-Though these principles come from over fifteen years of my own leadership experience (starting in the IDF and going into the private sector), I’m not setting myself up here as an exemplar.
-In fact, the pitfalls and mistakes I discuss here have all been made by me as well.
-This is a lessons-learned type article I wanted to share with all of you.
+These principles come from over eighteen years of my own leadership experience, starting in the IDF and going into the private sector.

 1. Plan to adapt